Maxwell theory of fractons: Introduction, summary of results and discussion

 \item {\bf vector charge theory :} the Gauss constraint and the gauge transformation of $A_{ij}(x)$ are \bea \partial_iE^{ij} &=&0 \\ \delta A_{ij} &=& \partial_i\Lambda_j+\partial_j\Lambda_i\ . \eea As in the scalar case, a vector charge density operator $\rho^j(x)$ can be defined \cite{Pretko:2018jbi} and the generalized Gauss constraint is \cite{Pretko:2016kxt} \be \partial_iE^{ij}=\rho^j\ , \ee which immediately implies \eqref{dedeE=rho} together with the conservation laws \eqref{constr1} and \eqref{dipoleneutr}, but yields a further mobility constraint due to conservation of angular momentum

 Hence, vector charges can move only along the spatial direction related to the charged vector. \end{itemize} In Maxwell theory the $A_0(x)$ component of the gauge field $A_\mu(x)$ is a multiplier enforcing the standard Gauss constraint $\vec\nabla\cdot\vec E(x)=0$.
-Following this, in fracton models, the Gauss constraint \eqref{dedeE=0} is implemented by introducing an {\it ad-hoc }multiplier, sometimes called $A_0(x)$ to enhance the Maxwell analogy.
-This multiplier seems to have no relation with the $A_{ij}(x)$ tensor field and in addition, due to this ``by hand'' implementation, the Lagrangian acquire an inhomogeneous number of (spatial) derivatives \cite{Pretko:2017xar}.
+Following this, in fracton models the Gauss constraint \eqref{dedeE=0} is implemented by introducing a Lagrange multiplier, as done for instance in \cite{Pretko:2017xar}, sometimes called $A_0(x)$ to enhance the Maxwell analogy.
+This multiplier seems to have no relation with the $A_{ij}(x)$ tensor field and in addition, due to this ``by hand'' implementation, the Lagrangian acquires an inhomogeneous number of (spatial) derivatives \cite{Pretko:2017xar}.
 For these reasons, despite all the similarities we mentioned, while Maxwell theory has a natural covariant formulation, the construction of fracton models appear to be intrinsically non-covariant.\\